echipa-de-organizare/space-bar/README.md

 All the pictures and sounds used are under CC0 - Creative Commons.

-For more cool stories and details about the development of this project, check the **Stories** directory.
+**For more cool stories, walkthrough, and details about the development of this project, check the _Stories_ directory.**

 Notes: